This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Anesthesia is medicine to make you comfortable during the surgery.
 Healthcare providers will work with you to decide which anesthesia is best for you.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Local anesthesia is a shot of medicine put into your neck.
 It is used to numb the area and dull the pain.
 You may still feel pressure or pushing during surgery.

 - Blood tests may be done to check your parathyroid hormone level.

-- A scan may be done right before your surgery to help caregivers know which parathyroid glands are overactive.
-Radioactive dye is put into your IV to help caregivers see your parathyroid glands and know which gland needs to be removed.
-Caregivers will use a camera above your neck and chest to look for the parathyroid glands that absorbed the dye.
+- A scan may be done right before your surgery to help healthcare providers know which parathyroid glands are overactive.
+Radioactive dye is put into your IV to help healthcare providers see your parathyroid glands and know which gland needs to be removed.
+Healthcare providers will use a camera above your neck and chest to look for the parathyroid glands that absorbed the dye.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the size and location of each parathyroid gland in your neck.